 The following is a statement of our position of basic Christian doctrines.
 As once stated by a great missionary, “There are certain basic Christian truths about which there must be agreement.
-On all other doctrines there should be liberty.
-In all things there must be charity.”
-It is our resolution to take an uncompromising stand on the essential doctrines of the faith, and extend “the right hand of fellowship” to all who hold to them.
+On all other doctrines, there should be liberty.
+In all things, there must be charity.”
+It is our resolution to take an uncompromising stand on the essential doctrines of the faith and extend “the right hand of fellowship” to all who hold to them.
 It is also our resolution to protect the liberty of Christians to hold different perspectives on the “non-essential” doctrines.

 There are doctrines we may consider non-essential, but which are important.
-We therefore make known our belief on these, while presenting them with tolerance toward those who may hold a different position.
+We, therefore, make known our belief on these, while presenting them with tolerance toward those who may hold a different position.
 We are committed to truth and accuracy in doctrine, but also understand that one can hold right doctrines and still do damage to the body of Christ by causing divisions over the non-essentials.
-We are therefore just as committed to the essential Christian character, believing that “In all things there must be charity.”
+We are therefore just as committed to the essential Christian character, believing that “In all things, there must be charity.”
 As the apostle stated, “The goal of our instruction is love, from a pure heart and a sincere faith” (I Timothy 1:5).
 That, too, is our goal and commitment as we promote the following teachings that we hold as truth:

 On the Person of Jesus

 There is only one true God, Who is revealed in three persons: Father, Son, and Holy Spirit.
 Jesus Christ is the Word (Logos) of God.
 The Word was with God in the beginning, which states His pre-existence as one with God.
-“By Him all things were created, both in the heavens and on earth” (Colossians 1:16), therefore making Jesus the Creator.
+“By Him, all things were created, both in the heavens and on earth” (Colossians 1:16), therefore making Jesus the Creator.
 Jesus Christ is the Purpose of God found in all of creation.
 He is the Father’s delight and desire, and the Father is looking for the reflection of His Son in all created things.
 Jesus is the Alpha and the Omega, the Beginning and the End.
 In the beginning, it was the ultimate purpose of God for all things to be summed up in Christ (Ephesians 1:10).

 Jesus Christ, Who pre-existed with God in the form of God, emptied Himself to become fully a man that He might be the propitiatory sacrifice for the sins of mankind.
 Through His propitiatory sacrifice made on the cross, all who believe in Him and His sacrifice have their sins remitted and are restored to the fellowship with God lost by man’s transgression.

 Jesus was born of a virgin, by the seed of the Holy Spirit.
 His virgin birth is a testimony that only the Spirit can beget that which is Spirit.
-Those of the new creation are not solely of human origin, but are born from above by the Holy Spirit.
+Those of the new creation is not solely of human origin, but are born from above by the Holy Spirit.
 The resurrection of Jesus’ physical body after His crucifixion was literal, as will be the resurrection of both the just and the unjust on the Day of Judgment.

 “There is one God, and one mediator also between God and men, the man Christ Jesus” (I Timothy 2:5).
 All who seek restoration and fellowship with God must go through Jesus and cannot approach God through any person, spirit or doctrine.
-It is also a supreme presumption for any person or institution to seek to be mediator for others in place of Christ Jesus Himself.
+It is also a supreme presumption for any person or institution to seek to be the mediator for others in place of Christ Jesus Himself.

 The apostolic commission was for His followers to labor until Christ was formed in His church, to present every person complete in Christ, and to manifest the sweet aroma of the knowledge of Him in every place.
 When Jesus is lifted up, He will draw all people to Himself.
 We consider it the primary purpose of the church to esteem and exalt Jesus in every way.
 It is the focus and devotion of MorningStar Ministries to know and preach Him, and not ourselves.
 We pray for the grace to continually respond to His call to return to our first Love, that we might passionately devote ourselves to pleasing Him in all things while preparing for His return.